xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SELECT**(selection, active\_cell)

-Selection    is the cell or range of cells you want to select.
-Selection can be a reference to the active worksheet, such as \!$A$1:$A$3 or
+Selection&nbsp;&nbsp;&nbsp;&nbsp;is the cell or range of cells you want to select.
+Selection can be a reference to the active worksheet, such as
-\!Sales, or an R1C1-style reference to a cell or range relative to the active cell in the current selection, such as "R\[-1\]C\[-1\]:R\[1\]C\[1\]".
+\!$A$1:$A$3 or \!Sales, or an R1C1-style reference to a cell or range relative to the active cell in the current selection, such as "R\[-1\]C\[-1\]:R\[1\]C\[1\]".
 The reference must be in text form.
 If selection is omitted, the current selection is used.

-Active\_cell    is the cell in selection you want to make the active cell.
+Active\_cell&nbsp;&nbsp;&nbsp;&nbsp;is the cell in selection you want to make the active cell.
 Active\_cell can be a reference to a single cell on the active worksheet, such as \!$A$1, or an R1C1-style reference relative to the active cell, such as "R\[-1\]C\[-1\]".
 The reference must be in text form.
 If active\_cell is omitted, SELECT makes the cell in the upper-left corner of selection the active cell.

 **Remarks**